leonl42/MLinPractice/Documentation.md

 are removed from the tweet.

 The stopwords are taken from nltks build in set of stopwords in the English language.
 Here, it is not feasible to analyse the tweets for their most frequent words and then remove these.
-This is, because we might remove different words from the training and test set, because fit_transform is called in the preprocessing pipeline, and thus the frequency analysis is performed on both sets.
-If one wants to remove frequent words, it has to be implemented as a feature as here, fit is only called on the training set.
+This is, because we might remove different words from the training and test set, because fit_transform is called for every set in the preprocessing pipeline.
+If one wants to remove frequent words, it has to be implemented as a feature because fit is only called on the training set in the feature extraction pipeline.
 But this will not be done here.

 However, an important aspect is to think about how important stopword removal really is.
 If the 1000 most common unigrams are one hot encoded, a dimension reduction method like, taking the features with the highest mutual information, will automatically dispose of these stopword features.
 But to lower the number of data to analyse and to lower the runtime,